luismsgomes/qtlm/doc/ReadMe.txt

 Example: QTLEAP_CONF=en-pt/ep/2015-02-12

 The two languages must be lexicographically ordered (en-pt is OK, pt-en is not).
-The same configuration file is used for both translation directions.
+The same configuration identifier is used for both translation directions.
 According to the $QTLEAP_CONF variable defined above, the file $QTLEAP_ROOT/conf/datasets/en-pt/ep.sh must exist (see Dataset Configuration section below for further details).
 The date suffix (in